reidab/tweetscope/README.markdown

 ## Multiple Sites ##

+__WARNING__: I've recently discovered some bugs with how multiple sites handle resetting the public directory.
+Until these are resolved, use this functionality at your own risk.

 A single instance of TweetScope can run many different sites.
 The domain (or subdomain) being requested is checked against all sites that have the _domain_ or _domains_ option set.
 If a match is found, that site is served.

 When testing locally, sites can be accessed at http://localhost:4567/_sitename_